imixs/imixs-saga/README.md

 	$ docker-compose -f docker-compose-prometheus.yml up

-This Docker Stack includes an additonal prometheus service and Grafana Service which allows you to monitor and analyse your business case.
+This Docker Stack includes an additonal prometheus service and Grafana Service which allows you to monitor and analyze your business case.
 You can access the Grafana from your web browser:

 	http://localhost:3000